Come Hither Looks: 3 Steps to a Sexy, Confident Look

 In this black and white boudoir photograph, a woman with long, dark hair and blunt bangs reclines on a bed, gazing directly into the camera with an alluring expression.
 Her dark, winged eyeliner and full lips, slightly parted, enhance her come hither looks, drawing the viewer in.
 She rests on her forearms, her fingers adorned with ornate rings, one hand gently touching her face while the other lays on the textured white quilt beneath her.
 The soft lighting highlights the smoothness of her skin, casting subtle shadows that emphasize the contours of her features.
 In the blurred background, her bare back and hips curve gracefully, adding to the sensuality of the image.
 The contrast between light and dark tones enhances the intimate, mysterious atmosphere, making her inviting gaze the undeniable focal point of the composition.

 We all know confidence is sexy, but most people don’t realize it’s primarily communicated through the eyes.
-Tyra Banks famously coined the term “smize” to describe smiling with your eyes.
+Tyra Banks famously coined the term “smize” to describe how she’d make come hither looks.
 While catchy, the term can be misleading.
 A smize alone can come off as fierce—which isn’t necessarily bad—but when not balanced with other facial cues, it can sometimes look unapproachable or even bitchy.

 That said, Tyra’s point is still crucial: confidence shines through your eyes.
-The simplest way to achieve this is by subtly raising your lower eyelids toward your pupils.
+The simplest way to achieve come hither looks is by subtly raising your lower eyelids toward your pupils.
 Sound tricky?
 It’s not.
 Try it in front of a mirror.
 Most people do it naturally in daily interactions without even realizing it.
 The goal is to train yourself to do it intentionally.

 When I teach this to clients, I always start by standing in front of a mirror with them and practicing together.
 Done right, it feels like applying a slight, controlled pressure to your eyes—almost like a hint of a squint, without actually squinting.